rayeheka/NextToGoRaces/README.md

 ## Unit Testing

-Unit tests are implemented for various components.
+Unit tests are implemented for various components with a code coverage of 88%.

 These tests cover:
 - Data fetching and parsing.
-- Race sorting and filtering.
+- Race sorting and filtering logic.

 ## Contact
 This project is developed by Rayeheh Karimanipour for a purpose of technical task.